-Only use products that have been tested and approved.
-Damage resulting from the use of non-approved materials will not be covered by the warranty.
+Only use products that meet the recommended specifications.
+Damage resulting from the use of products not in line with these specifiations will not be covered by the warranty.

 Operating materials are hazardous and could be poisonous.
 Handle with care.
 Pay attention to information given on the containers.